-The Group received additional claims from CITC during 2015 for which it has provided additional Saudi Riyals 171 million during the three-month period and the year ended 31 December 2015 believing that to be an appropriate estimate of the amounts that it may ultimately have to pay to settle such claims.
+The Group received additional claims from CITC during 2016 for which it has provided additional Saudi Riyals 46 million during the period ended 31 March 2016 believing that to be an appropriate estimate of the amounts that it may ultimately have to pay to settle such claims.

 The Group is subject to litigation in the normal course of business.
-Management and Directors believe that it has adequate and sufficient provision based on the status of these litigations as of 31 December 2015.
+Management and Directors believe that it has adequate and sufficient provision based on the status of these litigations as of 31 March 2016.